richardgreg/gatsby-blog/src/markdown-pages/the-techyon-murder.md

 ---
-title: 'The Tachyon Murder by Richard Muller'
+title: 'The Tachyon Murder, by Richard Muller'
 date: '2020-03-02'
 description: 'This is a paradox invented by renowned Physicists Richard Muller when teaching relativity theory at UC Berkeley.'
 ---

-### Tachyon Murder

 This is a paradox invented by renowned Physicists Richard Muller when teaching relativity theory at UC Berkeley.
 He is faced with the question whether "faster